Product

 Then, subtract your ADA from your total A/R:

-The third method takes the most granular approach yet by assigning personalized default risk percentages to each customer based on historical trends.
+The third method takes the most granular approach yet by assigning personalized default risk percentages or risk scores to each customer based on historical trends.
 This method is commonly used when client relationships span years and provide plenty of historical data for your business to pull from.
+If you want to assign a risk classification to a new customer you can calculate this based on the customer’s credit score, credit report from a credit bureau, and using historical payment and credit data from similar companies.
+The risk classification becomes more accurate based on the customer’s payment history.

 See what our clients say about us: